12 things to do at the Walter Sisulu Botanical Garden

 The highlight of the gardens, the 70-metre high Witpoortjie Waterfall, is a breathtaking cascade that spills into a pool at the bottom.
 According to the South African National Biodiversity Institute, the falls probably get their name because visitors in the late 19th century, who would travel from Johannesburg by train, used to disembark at Witpoortjie Station and walk down to the falls.

-2. Verreaux's eagles
+2. Spot Verreaux's eagles

 Walter Sisulu Botanical Garden